Skip to main content

 LLM-as-Judge Verification

-Every forged tool undergoes LLM-as-judge review.
+Every forged tool undergoes review by the EmergentJudge.
 No tool activates without judge approval.

 Review stageWhenWhat it checks